 Eau Claire Group Spring Itinerary

-The birds are perched on tree branches again and the Chippewa River is no longer covered in ice.
+The birds have perched on tree branches again and the Chippewa River is no longer covered in ice.
 Must mean that it's spring in Eau Claire!
 There's no better time for new and fresh experiences with your group than during the season of rebirth.
-The crew can stroll through several museums together, get crafty at our maker workshops or go head to head in a game of Kubb.
-Our group spring itinerary will have the group not only enjoying their time in Eau Claire but making memories they will cherish forever.
+The crew can stroll through several museums together, get crafty at art classes or go head-to-head in a game of Kubb.
+Our group spring itinerary will have the crew not only enjoying their time in Eau Claire but making memories they will cherish forever.
 If our picks aren't the right fit for your group, we can work with you!
-Contact our Group Sales Manager, Dana Crosson, to help you build and customize the perfect spring itinerary for your group!
+Contact our Senior Sales Manager, Dana Crosson, to help you build and customize the perfect spring itinerary for your group!

 Learn the history behind the Chippewa Valley at the museum that tells the story best.
 The group can stroll through the many different exhibits that show how Eau Claire came to be the city it is today.

 Did you know that Eau Claire used to be a pivotal city in the logging industry?
 In the 19th century, the city of Eau Claire supplied more lumber than anywhere else in the country!
 You can learn that and a whole lot more at the Wisconsin Logging Museum.
 Don't leave until you've taken the group's picture in front of the infamous Paul Bunyan and Babe!